Epictetus/pq.go/README.md

 **To Know**

-When one or more LISTEN's are active, it is the responsiblity of the user to drain the `db.Notifies` channel; Failing to do so causes reads on the connection to block if there are pending notifications on the connection.
+When one or more LISTEN's are active, it is the responsibility of the user to drain the `db.Notifies` channel; Failing to do so causes reads on the connection to block if there are pending notifications on the connection.

+## SSL

+pq.go always requests SSL from the Postgres server.
+Encryption is then enabled if the server is configured to allow it.